 A great example of governments abusing their surveillance power, trying to stop social movements that upset the status quo, was Martin Luther King Jr. (MLK).

 MLK was an activist, pastor and leader in the African-American Civil Rights Movement.
 Unfortunately for MLK, he was made a target for a surveillance campaign by the FBI with the purpose to neutralize him as a civil rights leader.
-The FBI wiretapped MLK and had his movements were observed at all times.
+The FBI wiretapped MLK and had his movements observed at all times.
 They also tried to discredit him by painting him as communist and accusing him of adultery.

 The Project MINARET was a program run by the NSA to monitor electronic communications of predesignated US citizens and hand over collected information to law enforcement.
 These citizens were on watch list generated by the law enforcement and intelligence agencies of the Executive Branch.
 NSA monitored communications of leading americans, including MLK, who criticized the U.S. war in Vietnam.